MooersLab/MooersLab/README.md

 Voice computing also supports issuing commands and dictating text while standing.
 Voice computing could be a cure for the envy of those colleagues who have standing desks.
 You can speak commands to your computer while standing 20 feet away from it and looking out the window.
-You can give your body a break from sitting and your eyes a break from staring at the computer screen while remaining productive.
+You can give your body and eyes a break from sitting and staring at the computer screen while remaining productive.

 ### Word Counts before and after adopting Voice Computing